These states have implemented stay-at-home orders. Here's what that means for you - KVIA

 Arizona

-Gov. Doug Ducey has ordered his citizens to stay at home unless they have to be out for essential business.
+Gov. Doug Ducey has ordered residents to stay at home unless they have to be out for essential business.
 The order went into effect at 5 p.m. on March 31.

 Ducey encouraged people to continue to engage in outdoor activities using social distancing.
 He also said it’s important that people stay in touch with one another.